yixuanG/eurex-mms-liq-data-demo/README.md

 **Built to demonstrate:** Market microstructure analysis capabilities for derivatives liquidity analytics - from raw HF data processing to actionable business value via interactive dashboards.
 **Badges:**  Market Microstructure | NumPy | Pandas | Matplotlib | Plotly | Seaborn | DuckDB | Power BI

-To save time, please view the final interactive [dashboard](dashboards/GUO_Yixuan_eurex-mms-liq-viz-demo.pbix).
+To save time, please view the final interactive [dashboard](dashboards/GUO_Yixuan_eurex-mms-liq-viz-demo.pbix) in your local PowerBI app.
 In case of unavailable Python visuals on the dashboard, please view the static export [pdf](dashboards/GUO_Yixuan_eurex-mms-liq-viz-demo.pdf).

 ## Job-related knowledge and skills used for this demonstration